flinker-app/docs/docs/ifc-viewer-for-microsoft-excel.md

 Use the IFC Viewer add-in to view BIM models in Excel.
 Load and inspect IFC data next to workbook tables, then use Excel and Microsoft 365 workflows for analysis and reporting.

+For IT security, compliance, and procurement reviews, see the [Excel add-in security FAQ](xref:ifc-viewer-excel-security-faq).

 ## Why choose the IFC Viewer add-in for Excel?

 | Feature | IFC Viewer Add-in for Excel | Standard IFC Viewer |